gintonicai/documentation/mvp/distillery-subchain-guide/troubleshooting.md

 Running a node is a learning process.
 Each issue you solve makes you more knowledgeable and your node more reliable.
 Keep at it! \{% endhint }

-In the next section, we'll cover a glossary of terms to help you navigate the Gintonic ecosystem like a pro.
+In the next section, we'll cover a glossary of terms to help you navigate the gintonic ecosystem like a pro.
 Happy troubleshooting!